Telling People You're Socially Lonely

 - ...get what you're going through off your chest, and receive some acknowledgment and support for what you're struggling with?

-- ...get to give someone a truthful, factual update on your life (e.g., your Mom asks how life has been since graduating, and you want to let her know it's been harder to make friends outside of college)?
+- ...get to give someone a truthful, factual update on your life?
+(E.g., your Mom asks how things have been since graduating, and you want to let her know it's been harder to make friends outside of college)

 - ...get that person to provide some practical help in improving your social life?